itsAndy01/itsAndy01/README.md

-- 👋 Hi, I’m @itsAndy01, or Andy or Andrea!
+- 👋 Hi, I’m Andrea Arce Gutierrez!
-- 👀 I’m interested in Fintech and Crypto!
+- 👀 I’m passionate about Fintech and Crypto!
 - 🌱 I’m currently learning more about cryptology and cybersecurity!
-- 💞️ I’m looking to collaborate on anything fintech
+- 💞️ I’m looking to collaborate on anything fintech or anything that forces me to challenge myself
 - 📫 How to reach me: Twitter! or linkedin!
--